deeschoi/Development-Pathways-2011-2023-/README.md

 ---

 ## AI Assistance Disclosure
-AI tools were used to assist with structuring the overall organization of the project, including the order of sections and the flow of information presented to the audience.
-AI assistance was also used for minor debugging related to the interactive Plotly-based dashboard, including adjustments to animation controls and figure layout to ensure proper rendering in HTML.
+AI tools were used to assist with structuring the order of information and minor debugging in animation controls and layout to ensure proper rendering in HTML.
 All analysis decisions, interpretations, and final visualizations were independently completed by the author.